mattbradley/mattlang/NOTES.md

 { name: String, age: Int, friends: List<String> } <=< { name: String, age: Int, friends: List<String | Nil> }
 ```

-The first struct type is a subtype of the second, since it has all the same labels
+The first record type is a subtype of the second, since it has all the same labels
-and each label's type is a subtype of the corresponding label in the second struct's type.
+and each label's type is a subtype of the corresponding label in the second record's type.
 `List<String>` is a subtype of `List<String | Nil>`.

 # Single-expression Function Return Type Inference